 Martha M. Murdock

 Born in 1852, Martha arrived in Providence at the age of 8.
 In 1878 she married Peter King, a Scottish immigrant who was a rising clerk at The Boston Store in Providence.
 Around this time Peter King and a fellow clerk, Angus MacLeod (also a Scottish immigrant, from Lewis) decided on Newport, Rhode Island as a suitable spot to open a dry goods store of their own.
-They named it The Boston Store, (see a photo of the store here) but I suspect there was no real connection to the original Boston Store in Providence.
+They named it The Boston Store, (see a photo of the store here) but the was no real connection to the original Boston Store.
 The King-MacLeod partnership thrived, encompassing the popular and growing department store as well as some other interests.
 The Boston Store was, eventually, located at 153-157 Thames Street, Newport.
 Peter King and Angus MacLeod (who was witness to the deed, above) became financial leaders in the Newport community, chairing the boards of many leading institutions and participating widely in church, hospital, political and fraternal activities.
 Martha and Peter had nine children, and sent many of them to college, and several of the boys pursued business interests begun by their father.
 They owned a beautiful Victorian house at 10 Kay Street, Newport, near Touro Street and the Hotel Viking.
 Peter died in 1932 and Martha passed away in 1940.

 Annie was born in Nova Scotia around 1855 and arrived in Providence at the age of 5.
 In the 1865 R.I.
 State Census, at age 9, she and Jessie Murdock were living on Mountain Street near Atwells Avenue in Providence, in the home of Daniel and Hannah Coghill, both age 37, and Thomas A Coghill, age 17.
 All household members were born in Nova Scotia.
 Since Coghill was their mother Eliza’s name I can only assume the two sisters were staying with relatives after their mother’s death in 1864.
 Annie appeared in the 1870 and 1875 census records with William and Maggie.
 By 1875 she was 19, but not working, which is a little unusual – many daughters in my family at that time clerked in stores, or packed jewelry.
 In 06 May 1876 this item appeared in the Providence Evening Press: “DIED.
 MURDOCK – In this city, 6th instant, Annie Murdock, daughter of William and Elizabeth Murdock, in the 21st year of her age. — Funeral on Monday, at 2 o’clock, from 192 Clifford Street. – Nova Scotia papers please copy.”
 The Providence death record gives the age as 20, and the mother as Eliza.